CanDIG/CanDIGv2/docs/production-candig.md

 [ CLIENT ] ---> | HTTPS | ---> [ UHN PROXY ] ---> | HTTP | ---> [ CANDIG_PROD / TYK ] ---> | HTTP | ---> [ CANDIG_DATA_SERVICES ]
 ```

-Specifically, the UHN proxy forwards all candig.uhnresearch.ca and candigauth.uhnresearch.ca requests (all ports) to candig1:5080 (tyk) and candig1:8080 (keycloak) respectively, thereby acting as a firewall.
+Specifically, the UHN proxy forwards all candig.uhnresearch.ca and candigauth.uhnresearch.ca requests (port 443) to candig1:5080 (tyk) and candig1:8080 (keycloak) respectively, thereby acting as a firewall.
 All CanDIGv2 microservices can only be accessed through Tyk.

 ### OpenStack security group & nginx - C3G